rebelsky/csc321-jekyll/_dev/_eboards/eboard01.md

 * CS Table Tuesday!
 (I hope.)
 * CS Extras Thursday: Research opportunities at Grinnell.
 * The course site for CSC 321 may be more ready than it's ever been.
   Cross your fingers that it stays that way.
+Let me know when things don't work.
+* There may not be a separate CSC 322 next semester.
+If you are taking CSC 321, please enroll in CSC 322.

-### Upcoming Work
+### Upcoming work

 * [Set up way too many accounts](../assignments/accounts) (Due YESTERDAY)
 * [Learn Ruby](../assignments/ruby-codecademy) (Due 10:30 pm TUESDAY)